danielneal/cvcreator/README.md

 ## Usage

- - Edit the cv.yml file in the input directory.
+ - Edit the cv.yml file in the input directory
- - Load up a clojure repl.
+ - Load up a clojure repl
  - Run the (make-cv) function
- - Examine the contents of the output directory.
+ - Examine the contents of the output directory

 ## License